goreleaser/goreleaser/www/docs/customization/snapcraft.md

     # * core - Ubuntu Core 16;
     # * core18 - Ubuntu Core 18.
     base: core18

+    # A list of features that must be supported by the core in order for
+    # this snap to install.
+    #
+    # Since: v1.19.
+    assumes:
+      - snapd2.38

+    # his top-level keyword to define a hook with a plug to access more
+    # privileges.
+    #
+    # Since: v1.19.
+    hooks:
+      install:
+        - network

     # Add extra files on the resulting snap.
 Useful for including wrapper
     # scripts or other useful static files.
 Source filenames are relative to the